 I have retired from fitness and no longer do fitness videos nor do I answer questions on YouTube and Facebook.
 The one place I am still very active is my forum, Sweat4health.
 If you want to ask me questions about fitness, nutrition, investing, or working out, you will get detailed answers from me personally.
 The forum is very small and intimate.

-A personal trainer costs $50 to $100 per hour but for $15, the price of three pre-workout shakes, you can get an entire months worth of coaching and support!
+A personal trainer costs $50 to $100 per hour but for $39, you can get an entire months worth of coaching and support!
 I personally answer every question.

 Getting stronger, more muscular, leaner, and healthier requires knowledge, a support network, and some sweat – This website provides the first two and you provide the last!
 I have over a decade of experience helping thousands of people get in the best shape of their lives, and I can help you too!
 With my help, and the help of our awesome, supportive community, you will be able to achieve your goals!
-Our closed community is a nurturing environment united by similar goals of strength and muscle gain, fat loss, health, fitness, and performance improvement.
+Our very small closed community is a nurturing environment united by similar goals of strength and muscle gain, fat loss, health, fitness, and performance improvement.